-“The only way the human body changes is by responding to stimulus,” says Egoscue.
+“The only way the human body changes is by responding to stimulus,” Egoscue says.
 “If you want to change your outcome, you have to overcome the baseline stimulus you’re getting every day—physically, emotionally, psychologically, nutritionally.”

-Most humans operate on a seven day cycle, so you have to topple the balance in favor of what’s new.
-“If you do something different [walking for 20 minutes, for example] three of the seven days, that’s great—but all you’re doing is maintaining the state your body is in.
+Most humans operate on a seven-day cycle, so you have to topple the balance in favor of what’s new.
+“If you do something different [such as walking for 20 minutes, for example] three of the seven days, that’s great—but all you’re doing is maintaining the state your body is in.
 You’re not hurting yourself, you’re not wasting time, but you’re not stimulating yourself regularly enough to change the basis of your metabolic rate,” Egoscue explains.

 Bump that up to four days a week, and you’re now moving more days than you’re not moving, toppling the new stimulus in favor of change.